 Redwood National Park is one of those unique places a budget traveler would visit even if it was an expensive trip.
 (But it's not.)
-The trees in this park are thought to be the tallest on earth, growing to heights of 250-350 ft.
+The trees in this park are thought to be the tallest on Earth, growing to heights of 250 to 350 feet tall.
 The average age of these giants is about five centuries, but a few could be up to 2,000 years old.
 It's possible to experience the grandeur of this place without so much as paying an admission charge.
 If you plan carefully, you can save money in other ways.
 Much of your expense will involve getting here.
 Plan ahead to get started on a path to one of the most unique and majestic travel destinations on Earth.

 Nearest Major Airports

 Redwood National Park, along about 40 miles of the Northern California coast, is not close to any major airports.
 Flying into San Francisco or Oakland means a drive of about 350 miles to the park.
 The airport in Portland, Oregon, is a similar distance away at 362 miles.
 So you'll need to build in nearly a day's drive each way between the park and any airport you choose.

 Budget Airlines to Shop